 Author: Mariya Yao

-We scour the net for the latest content about bots & artificial intelligence.
-Be the FIRST to know & understand technical breakthroughs that change how we live and work.
+We create and source the best content about applied artificial intelligence.
+Be the FIRST to understand and apply technical breakthroughs that change how we live and work.